liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

             <property name="name" value="jungle/purchase/response" />
         </bean>

-- Configuration bean listener map entries - Warehouse and Sales are registered to listen for the notifications from Procurement.
-All three of these departments are registered to listen for the inter-departmental responses.
+- Configuration bean listener map entry: Warehouse and Sales are registered to listen for the notifications from Procurement.
+All three departments are registered to listen for inter-departmental responses.

         <entry key="jungle/purchase">
             <list value-type="com.liferay.portal.kernel.messaging.MessageListener">